 Hiring a spinal cord injury attorney from the very beginning of your case can help you protect your legal rights as a victim of negligence.
 The at-fault party’s insurance company will take many measures to try to limit its liability and reduce your payout.
 A lawyer can help you defend yourself during the insurance process – or a personal injury lawsuit – to maximize your financial recovery.

-A spinal cord injury attorney in Philadelphia can help you with many critical tasks associated with your claim, such as investigating the accident, gathering evidence and records, hiring qualified experts to build your case, handling insurance companies, understanding and navigating Pennsylvania’s related laws, and representing you at trial for optimal results.
-A lawyer will make the legal process easier; you can rest and focus on healing while your attorney takes care of your claim for you.
+A spinal cord injury attorney in Philadelphia can help you with many critical tasks associated with your claim, such as investigating the accident, gathering evidence and records, hiring qualified experts to build your case, handling insurance companies, understanding and navigating Pennsylvania’s related laws, and taking your case to a jury trial if the defendant’s insurance company does not offer fair compensation to settle the case.
+A lawyer will handle the legal process; you can focus on healing while your attorney takes care of your case for you.

 The damages, or financial compensation, that you can recover for a spinal cord injury can be immense.
 You may qualify to recover the costs of all of your associated medical treatments and ongoing care far into the future, as well as pay for the other losses that you suffered because of the injury.
 Compensable losses may include:

-At Youman & Caputo, our attorneys can create a comprehensive list of your losses to submit in your insurance demand letter.
-Then, we will aggressively negotiate with the insurance company to ensure that you are fully and fairly compensated for all of the economic and noneconomic damages associated with your spinal cord injury.
+At Youman & Caputo, our attorneys will aggressively work up your case to seek damages for all of the harm that you have suffered, both economic and non-economic.
+Then, we will aggressively negotiate with the defendant and its insurance company to ensure that you are fully and fairly compensated for all of the economic and noneconomic damages associated with your spinal cord injury.

-Just as the losses connected to a spine injury are substantial, so are the values of most of these claims.
+Just as the losses connected to a spine injury are substantial, so too can the values of these claims if there is good evidence of negligence and adequate insurance coverage.
 A spinal cord injury claim settlement could easily enter the millions for a catastrophic or permanent injury.
-For example, Youman & Caputo achieved an $8 million settlement for one client and $7 million for another – both for spinal cord injury cases.
+Among its many victories, Youman & Caputo has achieved a $12.5 million settlement for one client and $8 million for another – both for spinal cord injury cases.

 Every case is unique.
 Case values are based on many factors, including the severity of the plaintiff’s injury, how much it impacts his or her life, and the costs associated with the injury.
 Working with an attorney is the most effective way to optimize your case’s financial outcome.
 Our lawyers have the power to take cases to court in Philadelphia, if necessary, to achieve optimal results.

-When you’re able, gather information about the accident, such as copies of police or accident reports.
-Next, retain legal counsel to assist you with the claims process.
-Once you hire an attorney, you can focus on your physical and emotional recoveries while your attorney handles the financial recovery.
+When you’re able (or with the help of a loved one), call a lawyer as soon possible.
+Once you hire an attorney, you can focus on your physical and emotional recoveries while your attorney handles the investigation of a potential legal claim.

 At Youman & Caputo, we have extensive experience litigating and securing large verdicts and settlements in spinal cord injury cases of all types, including medical malpractice, product liability, accidents, surgical injuries, and other cases.
 If you or a loved one have suffered a spinal cord injury caused by the negligence of another, then call now for a free consultation.